abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 ### Create the Books Page

-It's time to create something visible!
+It's time to create something visible and usable!
 Instead of classic MVC, we will use the new [Razor Pages UI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start) approach which is recommended by Microsoft.

 Create a new `Books` folder under the `Pages` folder of the `Acme.BookStore.Web` project and add a new Razor Page named `Index.html`: